 A Telecommunications Worker must hold a current a Statement of Attainment in the national training unit UETTDREL14A “Working safely near live electrical apparatus as a non-electrical worker”.

-This training shall be delivered by a Registered Training Organisation (RTO) who can deliver this unit under their scope of registration.
+This training must be delivered by a Registered Training Organisation (RTO) who can deliver this unit under their scope of registration.

 Where a person has attained the above certificate in another state or territory, the employer shall ensure that gap training in unit UETTDREL14A “Working safely near live electrical apparatus as a non-electrical worker” is delivered to workers by a Registered Training Organisation (RTO) to ensure that the worker understands the requirements of Victorian Acts, Regulations, Codes of Practice, Safety Rules and Industry Guidelines.

 Additional training reference

 The appropriate safe approach distances and training requirements for telecommunications workers in Victoria are detailed and defined by the Victorian Electrical Supply Industry (VESI) network operators and published on their website, here.

-This course may be altered at any time by VEIS STRC however, under no circumstances shall the unit of competency UETTDREL14A “Working safely near live electrical apparatus as a non-electrical worker” not be a part of the course curriculum or its equivalent.
+This course may be altered at any time by VESI STRC however; under no circumstances shall the unit of competency UETTDREL14A “Working safely near live electrical apparatus as a non-electrical worker” not be a part of the course curriculum or its equivalent.

 The employer shall ensure telecommunications workers are suitably trained, assessed as competent and authorised for the work that they are undertaking.